MunicipalityOfAnchorage/text-it-helper/docs/README.md

     * `Run` (Single-line text)
     * The run result fields, in Title Case -- e.g. `How Helpful Rating`

-* Create a TextIt flow with various "Wait for response" actions, saving each result to the corresponding Airtable field name, -- e.g. `How Helpful Rating`.
+* Create a TextIt flow with various "Wait For Response" actions, saving each result to the corresponding Airtable field name -- e.g. `How Helpful Rating`.

 * Each time you want to upsert the user's responses within the flow, add a "Call Webhook" action to post to the `run-results?airtable=TableName` endpoint with the name of the table to upsert to, using PascalCase for the table name.